pnp/powerautomate-samples/samples/sharepoint-hide-page-title/README.md

 ## Compatibility

-> Don't worry about this section, we'll take care of it.
-Unless you really want to...

 ![Premium License](https://img.shields.io/badge/Premium%20License-Not%20Required-green.svg "Premium license not required")
 ![On-Premises Connectors](https://img.shields.io/badge/On--Premises%20Connectors-No-green.svg "Does not use on-premise connectors")
 ![Custom Connectors](https://img.shields.io/badge/Custom%20Connectors-Not%20Required-green.svg "Does not use custom connectors")